Out-of-state DUI lawyer

 • Interlock ignition device

 In Pennsylvania, the law does not allow the police to suspend your out-of-state driver’s license.
-However, your driving privileges in Pennsylvania will be suspended, meaning that you cannot drive while in the state if you are convicted of DUI.
+However, your driving privileges in Pennsylvania will be suspended, meaning you cannot drive while in the state if you are convicted of DUI.

 Driver license compact and reporting penalties